DivineOmega/laravel-geolocation-request/README.md

 methods, you can replace the `use Illuminate\Http\Request` line at the top of your controllers, as shown in the usage example below.

+Once done, you can simple call the `$request->country()` method to perform geolocation and return the origin country of the active request based on its IP address.

 ```php
 <?php